Michael-Yongshi/WAM-Core/README.md

 # we name it WAM-Mobile
 ```

+design

+linking is basically useless for us, you cant design there, so disregard the following:

 -Create a new repo in Github with the name of this project (WAM-Mobile) and clone the empty repo to vs code
 -Basically this means we have an empty repo with the correct git configuration.
 -Now we go to our WAM-Mobile-TEMP folder (our temporary folder) and copy all the files in the WAM-Mobile folder (so our app folder created by ionic)